hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	turn partners.

-### Explanation and Figures of La Gallopage
+### Explanation and figures of La gallopade

-La Gallopade is a dance in which eight, twelve, or sixteen may join; the steps are easy and may be classed amongst the graceful dances in chassez.
+La gallopade is a dance in which eight, twelve, or sixteen may join; the steps are easy and may be classed amongst the graceful dances in chassez.
 With two it should assume a bold attitude – the gentleman holding the lady with his left hand, the other round her waist (similar to waltzing.)
-They commence with the Gallopade a\-la-chassez round the room, till in their places.
+They commence with the gallopade à-la-chassez round the room, till in their places.
 The right foot must be gracefully placed forward, and the left foot to balance the body.
 All perform the first figure at the same time.

 ### La Gallopage

-1. Round the room with Gallopade à-la-chassez till in your places.
+1. Round the room with gallopade à-la-chassez till in your places.

 	Right and left,